RACE RULES FOR 2026 WHW RACE

 Parking for support vehicles at Tyndrum:

-We have access to the car park at the Muthu Royal Hotel in Lower Station Road, Tyndrum, for the duration of the Saturday.
+We hope to have access to the car park at the Muthu Royal Hotel in Lower Station Road, Tyndrum, for the duration of the Saturday.
 All race traffic should use this car park if space is available.
 Coming from the south, support vehicles should take the first road on the left as they come into Tyndrum (after Tyndrum Holiday Park and before the Real Food Café).
 The parking is in the grounds of the hotel on the left hand side of the road.
 It will be signposted; do not use the Muthu Ben Doran Hotel on the right hand side.

 You should not park in the car park of premises such as the Green Welly, Real Food Café or By The Way in Tyndrum unless you are a customer of those establishments, and even if a customer you should not park there for an extended period.